whoisorioki/dashboard/md/managed.md

 ---

 **Note:**
+- All contracts are enforced via codegen and mapping docs.
+Keep this file in sync with [backend_report.md], [frontend_report.md], and [api.md].
 - Both backend and frontend are robust and aligned for Phase 1.
 Remaining gaps are for future improvement and production hardening.